-2 The left eye was recorded for two participants due to tracking problems caused by wearing glasses or contact lenses.
+4 The left eye was recorded for two participants due to tracking problems caused by wearing glasses or contact lenses.

-Systems LCD++ monitor (resolution: 1920 x 1080 pixels; refresh rate: 120 Hz).
+Research Systems LCD++ monitor (resolution: 1920 x 1080 pixels; refresh rate: 120 Hz).
 The text was formatted in a monospaced Consolas font and appeared as left-aligned black letters over white background.
 The stimuli were centred vertically and appeared with a 200-pixel offset horizontally with double-spaced lines.
 The distance between participants' eye and the monitor was 80 cm.
-At this distance, each letter subtended 0.295° in the small font condition and 0.394° in the large font condition.
-The experiment was programmed in Matlab R2014a (MathWorks, 2014) using the Psychtoolbox v.3.0.11 (Brainard, 1997; Pelli, 1997) and Eyelink (Cornelissen, Peters, & Palmer, 2002) libraries.
+At this distance, each letter subtended 0.295° horizontally in the small font condition and 0.394° in the large font condition.
+Because visual angle rather than characters was used as the depended measure, the accuracy of the eye-tracker did not preferentially affect one font size condition over the other.
+The distance between the two lines of text was 1.08° in the small font and 1.28° in the large font condition.
+The experiment was programmed in Matlab R2014a (MathWorks, 2014) using the Psychtoolbox v.3.0.11 (Brainard, 1997; Pelli, 1997) and Eyelink (Cornelissen et al., 2002) libraries.
 The experiment was run on a Windows 7 PC.